 For the 20th year, the Conference’s founder, Jo Ann C. McDowell, was honored with the Jerry Harper Service Award.
 The Fringe Festival had its first new coordinators in a decade, Bostin Christopher and Janna Shaw.
 Evening shows included a number of plays initially developed in the Play Lab, including Anne Hanley’s The Winter Bear, Eoin Carney’s The Rendering of Conor McShea, and Adam Klasfeld’s The Report of My Death, in addition to a number of one-acts in by Alaskans in Three Wise Moose’ Fourplay.

 Gail Renardson, who has been involved as a producer since the first year of the Conference, was honored with the Jerry Harper Service Award.
 The UAA Glee Club was omnipresent, performing both the opening evening kick-off and the final notes of the gala dinner.
-Arthur Miller’s sister, Joan Copeland, presented a moving reading of his play I Can’t Remember Anything, along with Alaskan icon Dick Reichman, directed and produced by Joel Vig.
+Arthur Miller’s younger sister, Joan Copeland, presented a moving reading of his play I Can’t Remember Anything, along with Alaskan icon Dick Reichman, produced and directed by Joel Vig.
 The evening performances included plays from past years of the Play Lab including Rand Higbee’s At Home With The Clarks and Kevin Six’s The Art of Love.
 New Anchorage theatre company TossPot Productions presented Arthur M. Jolly’s A Gulag Mouse, and Cyrano’s Theatre Company presented a stellar production of John Logan’s Red (that was later masterfully spoofed in the Fringe Festival in Craig Pospisil’s Blue).
 The Ten-Minute Play Slam fared well under new director Janice L. Goldberg.

 The Jerry Harper Service Award was presented to Mary Helen and Stan Stephens, the latter posthumously, for their long history of supporting the Conference with a donate cruise to Shoupe Glacier for all participants.
 The evening performances included plays from past years of the Play Lab including Jaclyn Villano’s Unanswered, We Ride and Ashley Rose Wellman’s Gravidity.
 Both pieces were passion projects by people first exposed to the scripts at the Conference.
 Cyrano’s Theatre Company presented Alaskan playwriting icon Dick Reichman’s The Audition, and PWSCC presented Eric Coble’s Bright Ideas, with the author attending as a featured artist for the first time.
 The Ten-Minute Play Slam again had a new captain, this time Anchorage’s Carrie Yanagawa.